 Take Your Vitamins

 Ok, so there’s not a lot of solid evidence that taking a ton of vitamins before travel will do much to shore up your body’s defense system.
 But!
 Many travelers claim it works for them, and there’s no harm in taking a few vitamin C supplements throughout the duration of your trip.
-You'll find that most airport magazine shops stock Emergen-C near the check-out, or you could save yourself a few bucks and order in advance.
 All-purpose multivitamins, such as this one from Dr. Tobias, will also do just fine.